-I may not be an expert in child development, but if I were asked to choose only one book to read to young children, I’d say it’s the book, “The Very Hungry Caterpillar” by Eric Carle.
+I may not be an expert in child development, but if I were asked to choose only one book to read to young children, I’d say it’s the book, “The Hungry Caterpillar” by Eric Carle.
 When I took a workshop on “Writing Stories for Children” last year, this book was also highly recommended by my mentor, who is a prolific writer and a three-time winner of Palanca Awards.

 I’ve listed down my top reasons why I personally recommend this book for young children:

-1. The colors on the book are so vibrant and bold, you can already teach your child about colors by using this book alone.
+1. The colors on the book are so vibrant and bold, you can teach your child about colors by using this book alone.

 3. The book consists of layers of teachable concepts – days of the week, metamorphosis of the caterpillar to a beautiful butterfly, different kinds of fruits and vegetables as well as, the concept of night time when the moon is up, and daytime when the sun is up.

 5. You can read this book to older children too while observing a caterpillar in the garden.
-You can further advance the learning on how butterflies help balance the environment and how these are perfect indicators of pollution level of air around us.
+You can further advance the learning on how butterflies help balance the environment and how these are perfect indicator of pollution level of air around us.
 This would teach them to love nature more, I believe.

 If you liked this blog article, you might also like my post about how to create playdough as homeschooling project with your child.